Sumantra Ghoshal: Work

+Ghoshal developed most of his theories from his personal interactions with managers worldwide.
+Ghoshal made a controversial theory that companies should not be involve in corporate social responsibilities describing it as "old, tired, and to my mind, useless".
+He explains that building infrastructure should be the responsibility of the government.
+Ghoshal concluded his explanation by saying job creation, innovation, and economic prosperity is itself a significant societal contribution.

 Ghoshal's early work focused on the matrix structure in multinational organizations, and the "conflict and confusion" that reporting along both geographical and functional lines created.
 His later work is more ambitious, and hence perhaps more important – the idea that it is necessary to halt economics from taking over management.
 This, he theorised, is important since firms do not play on the periphery of human life today, but have taken a central role.

 Forms of the international enterprise

 In collaboration with Christopher A. Bartlett, Ghoshal researched successful enterprises on international markets.
 They found three types of internationalization, differing in structural approach and strategic capabilities.
 The types were dubbed Multinational, Global and International.

 Due to an ever-faster changing environment, Bartlett and Ghoshal see a further need for adaptation with a drive toward a company, that masters not one, but all three of the strategic capabilities of the named types.
 The ideal-type thus created, they dubbed the transnational enterprise.